jremington/AltIMU-AHRS/README.md

 # AltIMU-AHRS

-Madgwick/Mahoney AHRS filters for the Pololu AltIMU9 and 10 series of 9 and 10DOF sensors.
-S. J. Remington 4/2020
+Madgwick/Mahony AHRS fusion filters for the Pololu AltIMU9 and 10 series of 9 and 10DOF sensors.
+S. J. Remington 4/2020 The current implementation has been tested only on the AltIMU10 v3 and will need modifications to take input from later sensor versions.

-The current implementation has been tested only on the AltIMU10 v3 and will need modifications to take input from later sensor versions.
+The currently implemented AHRS algorithm is the standard Mahony scheme, which makes the most sense to me (although the Madgwick solver is included), as found and documented in several other IMU AHRS repositories.

-The currently implemented AHRS algorithm is the standard Madgwick/Mahony scheme (two alternative solvers) found in other IMU repositories.
 However, new features have been added, such as code to simplify accurate calibration of the accelerometer, magnetometer and gyro.
-Works very well!
+Works very well, and is fast (180 updates/second with the Mahony algorithm, on a 16 MHz Arduino Pro Mini).

 SENSOR CALIBRATION